 In the period following the surrender Germany was divided into four zones; Russian, American, French and British.
 Berlin, the former capital, was inside the Russian zone and this was divided into four sectors.
-The Russian zone became the German Democratic Republic on 7 October 1949, after the Allied zones had become the German Federal Republic on 21 September 1949.
+The Russian zone became the German Democratic Republic on 7th October 1949, after the Allied zones had become the German Federal Republic on 21st September 1949.
 The period between 1945 and 1949 was complicated by the many stamp issues which appeared in different areas and it highly regarded by philatelists as one of 20th Century Europe’s most interesting periods.
-We recommend the excellent stamp listings in the Stanley Gibbons Part 7 “Germany” catalogue, also in the English-language Michel “Germany Specialized” Volumes 1 & 2.
+We recommend the English-language Michel “Germany Specialized” Volumes 1 and 2.

-We offer German stamps and German stamp collections, complete sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
-Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from German, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to German stamp collecting and filling your stamp albums – just keep your eye on us!
+We offer Germany stamps and German stamp collections, complete sets, errors and varieties, proofs, essays.
+Also, postal history and covers including first day covers for this area.
+Philatelists should regularly visit this page as our auction lots constantly change.
+Whether you are searching for rare stamps from German, classic stamps, postmarks and cancellations, specialised collections.
+Similarly, estate boxes and anything related to German stamp collecting – just keep your eye on us!